Most people when eating think about satisfying their taste buds, but they are rarely concerned about eating foods that help with digestion.

-One medium seized banana has about 3 grams of fiber.
-Bananas contain high amount of pectin, which helps to detoxify the body.
+One medium sized banana has about 3 grams of fiber.
+Bananas contain high amounts of pectin, which help to detoxify the body.

 It is also rich in digestive enzymes that are very helpful in the digestion of food and absorption of nutrients.

-You can eat banana just like that or add it to oatmeal (my favorite).
+You can eat a banana just like that or add it to oatmeal (my favorite).

 Consuming daily servings of fiber will ensure a healthier digestive system.